 The Nitobe Memorial Garden is located in Vancouver, British Columbia.
 It's a beautiful and often peaceful Japanese garden that is filled with symbolism.

-The UBC Botanical Garden is a lovely place for plant lovers.
-It's both enjoyable and educational to explore.
+The UBC Botanical Garden is a wonderful place for plant lovers.
+It's enjoyable and educational to explore.
 The garden contains a mix of nature and cultivation.

 Wolbachia is a bacterium that infects mosquitoes.
 It prevents viral replication in its host and may protect us from dengue, Zika virus disease, and other illnesses.

 Broca's area, Wernicke's area, and the circle of Willis are important parts of the brain.
 They are named after the famous scientists who discovered them.

 The Mariana Trench is the deepest place in the ocean and contains some fascinating animals.
 NOAA has made some exciting discoveries about life in the trench.

 The giant hogweed causes burns and blisters.
 Grapefruit juice interferes with many medicines.
 The chemicals that cause these effects are called furanocoumarins.